Common Mistakes to Avoid When Writing a Residential Lease

 Being the owner of the property doesn’t automatically give you final say in what can and can’t be included in a lease.
 Landlords have some latitude in what they stipulate in a lease, but each of those provisions is subject to state and local laws, and nothing contravening the law would be considered valid should a tenant challenge it in court.
 Things like required disclosures, late fees, notifications and eviction procedures may be covered under state law, so in creating a lease, it’s essential to adhere to the guidelines prescribed by the state.

-One of the easiest ways to avoid critical mistakes in residential leases is to work with an attorney well-versed in the laws governing leasing and tenancy.
-With LegalShield, you can work with a real estate expert provider attorney to review documents, like a residential lease, all within 24 hours of signing up.
+One of the easiest ways to avoid critical mistakes in residential leases is to work with a lawyer well-versed in the laws governing leasing and tenancy.
+With LegalShield, you can work with a real estate expert provider lawyer to review documents, like a residential lease, all within 24 hours of signing up.

-Get an Attorney in your State to Review Lease Documents Before You Sign
+Get a Lawyer in your State to Review Lease Documents Before You Sign